-Retirees, annuitants and survivors who move outside of Illinois or the country will most likely need to enroll in the Quality Care Health Plan (QCHP).
+Retirees, annuitants and survivors who move outside of Illinois or the country will most likely need to enroll in the Quality Care Health Plan (QCHP) or the TRAIL Medicare Advantage Prescription Drug plan, if Medicare eligible.
 For those in certain areas contiguous to the State of Illinois, some managed care health plan options may be available.
-Refer to MyBenefits.illinois.gov and login to your account to view your available options, or contact the managed care health plan directly for information on plans available.
+Refer to MyBenefits. illinois.gov and login to your account to view your available options, or contact the managed care health plan directly for information on plans available.
 Changing your address does not automatically change your health plan.